flschr/mbplugin-maps/README.md

 ## Changelog

 ### 4.0.0
-- Completely rewrote the plugin to move away from Google Maps towards OpenStreetMap + Geoapify.
+- Completely rewrote the plugin to move away from Google Maps and use OpenStreetMap + Geoapify instead.